lucblassel/utils_hiv/README.md

 ### DRM files
 `NRTI.tab` and `NNRTI.tab` are local copies of HIVDB files ([1](https://hivdb.stanford.edu/pages/SDRM.worksheet.NRTI.html), [2](https://hivdb.stanford.edu/pages/SDRM.worksheet.NNRTI.html)).
 `mutation_characteristic.tab` is used by the `DRM_utils` submodule and contains known DRMs with their type (NRTI,NNRTI,Other), their SDRM status.
 This was obtained through the [HIVDB program](https://hivdb.stanford.edu/hivdb) and hand-curated.
 The accessory/primary role of each mutation was determined by the HIVDB program comment.

+### consensus.fa
+This file contains the reference sequences for the main HIV-1 subtypes present in our datasets.
+These sequences were obtained from the [Los Alamos HIV sequence database](http://www.hiv.lanl.gov/), they are used to determine what features to remove when encoding sequences.

+### fisher_p_values.tsv
+This file contains the results of fisher exact tests for all mutations in the datasets w.r.t to treatment or DRM presence/absence, with raw and corrected (for multiple testing) p-values.
+These p-values are used to build our "Fisher classifiers".

+## dependencies
+This module depends on the following python packages:
+ - pandas
+ - scikit-learn
+ - biopython
+ - statsmodels
+ - category_encoders
+ - scipy
+ - numpy